clk11/Full-Stack-Web-Development-Internship-Test/README.md

      ```

 3. **Run the Project:**
-   - Execute the following command to start the development server:
+   - Execute the following command to start the development servers:
      ```bash
      npm run dev
      ```